john-kurkowski/git-subtree-remote/README.md

 If your subtree prefixes don't follow this basename convention or aren't on GitHub, `git subtree-update` won't help you.
 But I'm interested in PRs to make this more general!

 Also, keep an eye on the author of the above article.
 The author is getting Git to record `git-subtree-repo: <repo-url-here>` in subtree commits.
 That would make this project vastly simpler.
-Or outright able to be folded into Git's own subtree script.
+Or outright foldable into Git's own subtree script.

 ## Installation